taidanh/digital-cv/README.md

 # My digital CV

-On github and not github pages?
+On GitHub and not GitHub Pages?
 Click [here](https://taidanh.github.io/digital-cv).
 On GitHub Pages and want to go to my GitHub?
 Click [here](https://github.com/taidanh).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.